swoboda1337/ventus-esphome/README.md

-Code taken from random source, quality is questionable, wrapped it in component for someone, haven't had time to clean it up.
+Code taken from random source, quality is questionable, wrapped it in component for someone else, haven't had time to clean it up.

     external_components:
       - source: